Option10/Text-Mining-with-R/README.md

 Tokenization.R : Function to transform words from documents into tokens (i.e. every word becomes a row in the dataframe).
 It will also remove all stopwords.

 Load.packages.R : Function to download all packages needed in the functions above.

+## Conclusion

+This project is a result of a four-month period of work, and we are aware of its limits.

+The user interface is very intuitive, and the user can select the algorithm he wants for its research.
+Both LSA and LDA work pretty well, they both have their pros and cons.

+LSA will be preferentially used when the user knows what kind of documents he wants.
+The user can also put several words in his query’s, something LDA can’t do.

+On the other hand, LDA will be very useful when users want a more prospective approach.
+Furthermore, we have observed that LSA algorithm deals more with the frequencies of words and select documents with a very high frequency for the researched word.
+LDA in contrast will select documents dealing mainly with all the “concepts” behind the query.
+If the positive query is “cancer”, LDA will select documents dealing with cancer but also tumor, metastasis etc.

+Finally, one thing we can discuss is the weighting of the beta and gamma values for the LDA and the Euclidean distance calculations in LSA.
+Indeed, the weighting we used is a basic normalization of gamma values and a sum between those new gammas with beta values, but others weighting methods may be used.

+For LSA, we’ve chose to measure distance between our query’s and document using an Euclidean distance.
+We justify this choice because of its simplicity, but other methods may be used.

 ## Q&A